vzuburlis/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 79 : Oct 17, 2019
+Added more random stuff in my browser game.
+Seeing how to make it app with condova.

+### Day 76-78 : Oct 14-16, 2019
+Fixing bugs and add more security from csrf attacks.

+### Day 73-75 : Oct 9-11, 2019
+Prepering my javascript game with the final details to publish it.

 ### Day 73 : Oct 8, 2019
 Tried to to use phpmail with sendgrid but with no result.